My Favorite TV Celebritiesby tmontyu | created - 21 Sep 2011 | updated - 11 Oct 2011 | Public

 Actor | Ocean's Eleven

 Carl Reiner is a legend of American comedy, having achieved great success as a comic actor, a director, producer and recording artist.
-He has won nine Emmy Awards, three as an actor, three as a writer and two as a producer.
-He also won a Grammy Award for his "2,000 Year Old Man" album, based on his...
+He has won nine Emmy Awards, three as an actor, four as a writer and two as a producer.
+He also won a Grammy Award for his "2,000 Year Old Man" album, based on his ...

 70. Morey Amsterdam